pSpitzner/sublime-text-conda/README.md

 ## Other Platforms or Terminal Emulator

-`itermtab` is the only thing that has to be rewritten for other terminal emulators.
-If any other program creates the functionality described above (detect)
+`itermtab` is the only thing that has to be rewritten for other terminal emulators:
+- check if file-specific environment variable is present in any open window/tab/session
+- if found, reuse tab (or creat a new one)
+- else open new tab and set environment variable
+- run command